A Budget Guide to Ninh Binh: Bicycle Map + Itinerary

 The busy starting and ending point for boat tours in Tam Coc

-The route takes you through three caves.
-They will take groups of 2 or more, and the rowers often use their feet to row – which is unique!
+The boat ride route takes you through three caves.
+The rowers often use their feet to row – which is unique!

-Trang An, on the other hand, charges a flat 200,000d per person and there are three different routes to choose from.
-We did Option 1 which includes nine caves and three stops at hidden temples.
+Trang An has several different boat routes, so you can choose from 1-4 hour options.
+We did nine caves and three stops at hidden temples.
 It took about 3 hours.

 Boats have a minimum of 4 passengers, so if you’re a solo or a couple, they will match you with other guests.
-It’s an organized system and no one will push you to shop or to tip.
+It’s an organized system.
+When we went, no one was pushing us to shop or to tip.

 About to enter our first cave – we couldn’t believe we’d actually be going under the mountain!